sarahgar1and/15466-game3/README.md

 - `M` - mute/unmute background music
 - `Q` - pickup/drop a key
 - `E` - use key on lock

+Lower left corner shows how many keys are left to unlock.

 This game was built with [NEST](NEST.md).